tobyscott25/tobyscott25/README.md

 ## Hey there 👋

 I'm a lover of lo-fi music, TypeScript, *["ricing"](https://www.reddit.com/r/unixporn)* Linux environments, and all things serverless!
+I'm also a stickler for good documentation - to an annoying extent.

 My spare time currently has me working on:
 - [Safety Beacon (NFP)](https://github.com/safetybeacon)